 The Allowable Rate of Production (ARP) controls the volume of oil that can be produced from a well, or a combination of wells in a block, in a 24-hour period.

-This rate can be authorized by the Minister of the Economy in the form of a:
+This rate can be authorized by the Minister of Energy and Resources in the form of a:

 With the exception of the Minimum Allowable and GPP, an ARP can be affected by a gas-to-oil (GOR) ratio penalty.

 - Maximum Permissible Rate (MPR)

 - Maximum Permissible Rate Off-Target Penalty (MPR – OTW Penalty)